Visperi/OsrsHelper/README.md

 Discord bot made mainly for Old school Runescape related commands, although nowadays it has several other commands too.
 It was started in 2015 as a very small project just to check item prices in G.E.
 Now it also has commands for clues, users stats and gains, custom item keywords and custom server commands.

-**Very ugly code** because this was my very first project in coding after a Python basics university course.
-Also, there is no documentation and the code is mostly in finnish.
+**Very ugly code** since this was my very first project in coding.
+Also, there is no documentation and the code is mostly in Finnish.
 However, the bot works and it has pretty straightforward help commands.
-I'm not planning to translate this project into english, since it's pretty hard to read and understand even for myself.
+I'm not planning to translate this project into english, since it's outdated and pretty hard to read and remember even for myself.
 I'm rewriting the whole bot, for which I have a whole new Github page: [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite).

 ### Main features
 - 41 hard coded commands ([Full list](/commands_list.txt), bad formatting but somewhat readable)
-- Compact but straightforward help messages for every command
+- Compact help messages for every command that are also available in english
 - Up to 200 server specific custom commands
 - Add keywords for tradeable items to check price
 - Manage roles who can add or delete commands and keywords